Water supply and sanitation in Hong Kong: Reservoirs

-The total storage capacity of Hong Kong's reservoirs is 586 million cubic metres.
+The total storage capacity of Hong Kong's reservoirs is 586 million cubic meters.
 The reservoirs and their storage capacities are tabulated below:

 Sanitation

 There are a total of 68 sewage treatment facilities in Hong Kong, including 41 in Hong Kong Island, Kowloon and Outlying Islands and 27 in the New Territories.
 One of the largest facilities is the Sha Tin Sewage Treatment Works covering an area of 28 hectares.
 It was commissioned in three stages in 1982, 1986 and 2004.

 Institutional framework

 The Water Supplies Department collects, stores, purifies and distributes potable water to consumers, and provides adequate new resources and installations to maintain a satisfactory standard of water supply.
 The department also supplies seawater for flushing toilets.
 The Drainage Services Department is responsible for sanitation.